Finding Fair Allocations under Budget Constraints: The Density Greedy Algorithm

-Therefore, for the rest of the proof we will consider the case $|A_a| < |A_b|$.
-Let $F$ be any subset of $A_b$, with size $s(F) \leq B_a$.
-We will prove that $|F| \leq |A_a| + 1$.
-Since all the goods have the same value $\nu$, this cardinality bound implies $\efcount(A_a, F) \leq 1$ and gives us the desired $\EFone$ guarantee.
+Therefore, for the rest of the proof we will consider the case $|X| < |Y|$.
+Let $F$ be any subset of $Y$, with size $s(F) \leq B_a$.
+We will prove that $|F| \leq |X| + 1$.
+Since all the goods have the same value $\nu$, this cardinality bound implies $\efcount(X, F) \leq 1$ and gives us the desired $\EFone$ guarantee.

-Assume, towards a contradiction, that $|F| \geq |A_a| + 2$ and let $f$ be the $(|A_a| + 2)\Th$-densest good in $F$.
+Assume, towards a contradiction, that $|F| \geq |X| + 2$ and let $f$ be the $(|X| + 2)\Th$-densest good in $F$.
 We will show that the existence of good $f$ contradicts Proposition \ref{greedyproperty-full} and, hence, complete the proof.
-In the current case, we have $|A_a| < |A_b|$ and, hence, invoking Lemma \ref{round-robin_size} with index $i = |A_a|$, we obtain
+In the current case, we have $|X| < |Y|$ and, hence, invoking Lemma \ref{round-robin_size} with index $i = |X|$, we obtain

-As mentioned previously, for cardinality instances, the goods are assigned in increasing order of size.
-Furthermore, increasing order of densities corresponds to decreasing order of sizes.
-Hence, the $(|A_a| + 1)$ most densest goods in $A_b$---i.e., the goods that constitute $A_b^{(|A_a|+1)}$---are in fact the ones with the smallest sizes.
-Hence, $s(A_b^{(|A_a| + 1)}) \leq s(F^{(|A_a| + 1)})$.
+Note that increasing order of densities corresponds to decreasing order of sizes.
+Hence, the $(|X| + 1)$ most densest goods in $Y$---i.e., the goods that constitute $Y^{(|X|+1)}$---are in fact the ones with the smallest sizes.
+Hence, $s(Y^{(|X| + 1)}) \leq s(F^{(|X| + 1)})$.
 This bound and inequality (\ref{ineq:tm}) give us

-By definition, $f$ is the $(|A_a| + 2)\Th$ densest good in $F$.
-Hence, for some index $j \geq |A_a| +1$, good $f$ is the $(j+1)\Th$ densest good in $A_b \supseteq F$.
-With this index $j$ in hand (i.e., with $h_{j+1} = f$), we invoke Proposition \ref{greedyproperty-full} to obtain $\prof(A_a) \geq \prof(A_b^{(j)})$.
-Since the value of each good is $\nu$, the last inequality reduces to $\nu |A_a| \geq j \nu$.
-This bound, however, contradicts the fact that $j \geq |A_a| +1$.
-Hence, it must be the case that $|F| \leq |A_a| +1$.
-As mentioned previously, this cardinality bound implies $\efcount(A_a, F) \leq 1$ and gives us the desired $\EFone$ guarantee.
+By definition, $f$ is the $(|X| + 2)\Th$ densest good in $F$.
+Hence, for some index $j \geq |X| +1$, good $f$ is the $(j+1)\Th$ densest good in $Y \supseteq F$.
+With this index $j$ in hand (i.e., with $h_{j+1} = f$), we invoke Proposition \ref{greedyproperty-full} to obtain $\prof(X) \geq \prof(Y^{(j)})$.
+Since the value of each good is $\nu$, the last inequality reduces to $\nu |X| \geq j \nu$.
+This bound, however, contradicts the fact that $j \geq |X| +1$.
+Hence, it must be the case that $|F| \leq |X| +1$.
+As mentioned previously, this cardinality bound implies $\efcount(X, F) \leq 1$ and gives us the desired $\EFone$ guarantee.
 The theorem stands proved. \end{proof}